-Coming here is a rich and diverse experience which allows you to mix with like-minded students, teachers and activists who are striving for positive change in the world.
-Schumacher College is a place where you will meet friends and allies from all walks of life and from all parts of the globe, who share an interest and a passion about the planet we inhabit.
+Coming here is a rich and diverse experience which allows you to mix with like-minded students, teachers, and activists who are striving for positive change in the world.
+Schumacher College is a place where you will meet friends and allies from all walks of life and from all parts of the globe, who share an interest and a passion for the planet we inhabit.

 Schumacher College is simply one of the finest teaching and learning environments to be found anywhere in the World.
 David Abram, The Spell of the Sensuous and Becoming Animal

 What it’s like to be here